Back to stories

 Market Reaction and Skepticism

 Wall Street responded with a frenzy.
-BIRD shares, which had been languishing for months, spiked over 350% in a single session, with some reports citing intraday gains exceeding 700%.
+BIRD shares, which had been languishing for months, closed up 373% in a single session per Bloomberg, with other outlets reporting intraday spikes as high as approximately 600%.
 The move echoes a pattern seen repeatedly in recent years — struggling companies attaching "AI" to their business plans and watching their stock prices soar.

 Critics have been quick to draw comparisons to the blockchain pivots of 2017–2018, when companies like Long Island Iced Tea rebranded as "Long Blockchain Corp" to capitalize on crypto hype.
 Whether NewBird AI can actually build a viable compute leasing business with $50 million in a market dominated by hyperscalers like AWS, Azure, and Google Cloud remains an open question.